 What is the CARE Team?
 The CARE Team is the clearinghouse for all information regarding students of concern at Iona College.
 It was formed to insure that all relevant information about students of concern is reported to one central source.
 This information will then be investigated for the purpose of providing timely and effective intervention, as appropriate.

 How can I report behavior that may constitute a risk of danger to self or others?
-Members of the Iona community should contact any member of the CARE Team (listed on the back panel) to report behavior that causes concern.
+Members of the Iona community should contact any member of the CARE Team (listed below) to report behavior that causes concern.

 What are some actions that the CARE Team might take?
 The CARE Team will carefully consider the information you have provided and may gather additional information in order to determine whether the behavior is of low, high or medium risk.
 Depending on the risk level of the behavior, the CARE Team may have a conversation with the student of concern, refer the student for assessment or counseling, make the student aware of other helpful campus resources, and/or apply sanctions outlined in the Student Code of Conduct.
 In more high risk situations, the CARE Team may require assessment, notify other campus officials, notify parents, or even implement procedures outlined in the Iona College Emergency and Disaster Plan.